| Shelton, WA, August 19, 98

 companions, and this time they even started to make poems on the

+various hills.
 Back with Helga's hospitality

 and enthusiasm we just enjoy and play.
 Ute, our hairdresser, shaved